 Status of merchant should be shown in screen.

 Status contract should be shown to the user in screen.

+We need to show on top any overcharge the contract might have (money we took after the contract was paid) so that we know what amount to refund the client.

 Merchant screen will be accessible to all users.